 - An adequate amount of food and alternative beverages (such as water, juice, assorted sodas, coffee, and teas) must be available throughout the duration of the event.
 These will be provided at the cost of the organization holding the event.
 The amount of food and beverages appropriate for the size of the event will be determined by the director of the student union.

 - No organization or individual may purchase beer or wine for an event.
 All beer and wine must be purchased and served by the Office of the Dean of Student Affairs.
 No other alcohol is permitted.

-- The director of student activities or designee will be present during an event at which beer and wine are served.
+- The director of Campus Life and Student Engagement or designee will be present during an event at which beer and wine are served.
 If the director is not available, then a university employee will be designated by the Office of the Dean of Student Affairs.
 The organizational contact of the event must be present during the entire event as a point of contact for the director of the student union or designee.

 - The sponsoring organization is responsible for ensuring that all university policies are strictly obeyed.
 These guidelines do not override existing university policies, but rather, these guidelines should be used in conjunction with any and all other university policies.

 - Appropriate precautionary measures must be in place to ensure that alcoholic beverages are not served to persons under the legal drinking age.
 These measures include having a designated individual, as deemed by the Office of the Dean of Student Affairs, screening people entering the event and attaching a bracelet or stamp indicating those of legal drinking age.
 At any time during the event, the screening individual has the option to decline identification provided by an individual.
 The entire staff working the event has the right to refuse service to individuals deemed as having enough alcohol before or during the event.